 Hemet Concert Association Awarded $40,000 California Arts Council Creative Youth Development Grant

-HCA provides "Musical Wings" Student Outreach Programs on most Mondays following the concert.
-These programs foster cultural expansion, community enrichment, offer music as an emotional expression, and serve as a source of encouragement for future music related opportunities for youth
+Each season, with the support and cooperation of the Hemet Unified School District, HCA’s concerts take place at the Tahquitz High School Performing Arts Center.
+All programs foster cultural expansion, provide community enrichment, offer music as an emotional expression, and serve as a source of encouragement for future music-related opportunities for youth.

 HCA’s President, Dr. Tom Garnella, said, “The HCA’s mission is to promote cultural diversity through world-class musical experiences, while educating, encouraging and supporting aspiring young musicians throughout the San Jacinto Valley and surrounding areas.
 With the ever-present support of its patrons, subscribers, and community partners, the Association will use this grant to expand its efforts to bring even more world-class music to local public, charter, and private students as well as home-schooled youth.
 It will also definitely further HCA’s Music Education Fund which is used for scholarships and grants that it makes.
 The CAC award is tremendously appreciated and will serve as a high note in making HCA’s 50th anniversary a most memorable and positive season.”

 It is noted that the Hemet Concert Association was one of only 45 state-wide Creative Youth Development grant recipients and just one of two in all of Riverside County to be so selected.

 CAC grants have totaled more than $2.8 million in grants for supporting artists, culture bearers, and cultural workers throughout the state of California.
 The final round of funding for the 2022 grant season included three opportunities in support of arts education and creative youth development, grantee technical assistance and funding to identify a partner administering organization to regrant funds for individual artists fellowships.